December 1, 2006

 Dear IKEA, Thanks For Ruining My Red Hook

-IKEA's new waterfront development in Red Hook, Brooklyn has our laissez-faire columnist gasping in horror and moving to NIMBY-land.
+A new waterfront development has our laissez-faire columnist gasping in horror.

 Call me Mr. NIMBY.
 That’s right.
 I never thought it would happen to me.

 I’ve been staunchly laissez-faire about development ever since I moved to New York City.
 A durable place, I always thought: strong enough, big enough to withstand the most ill-considered abuse.
 I’ve defended mediocre buildings on the grounds that the grid would absorb them; I’ve attacked high-architectural fantasias because I believed that to layer idealism on Manhattan’s mercantile soul would be tantamount to civic death.
 At length and over many years I argued that we should let the market run its course at Ground Zero, that to do anything else would guarantee only the creation of foreign objects there.
 Of course grassroots resistance (and the ensuing airing of views in the press) is part of the ecology of development here, and I never advocated a private process or a public one devoid of checks.
 But I was never too moved when the complainers lost.